 Congratulations!
 You are a finally a senior.
 One of the best aspects of this year will be completing your own Senior Project.
 You get to pick your own topic and create a final project that is meaningful to you.
 Your Senior Project manual (distributed at the Senior breakfast and available for download or viewing in the "Documents" box to the left) contains useful information to guide you along the way.

 Use this site to explore additional resources to prepare your proposal, paper, and display.
 Use the calendar to keep track of due dates.
-If you get stuck, don't hesitate to contact the librarian to put you in the right direction.
+If you get stuck, don't hesitate to contact Ms. Sutton or Ms. Holder, or your panel head to put you in the right direction.

 The Senior Project consists of five components, all of which must be completed in a satisfactory manner and in strict compliance with the deadlines on the Senior Project Timeline.
 In May, a review panel will evaluate each participant’s entire year’s work.
 The five parts of the Senior Project are as follows: